 In 2016, India had deposited the instrument of accession with Turkmenistan and its accession to the agreement was approved on Feb 1, 2018, by the founding members of the Ashgabat Agreement.

-This is an important topic for the both UPSC Prelims and Mains Exam.
-This article will hence, provide you with relevant facts about the Ashabat Agreement, India's membership and International North-South Transport Corridor (INSTC.)
+This article will hence, provide you with relevant facts about the Ashgabat Agreement, India's membership and International North-South Transport Corridor (INSTC.)